xentixar/sockeon/docs/examples.md

 # Examples

-This document provides comprehensive examples of using the Socklet library for various use cases.
+This document provides examples of using the Socklet library for various use cases.

+## Overview of Example Files

+The `examples` directory contains three key example files:

+1. `example.php` - Basic example with both WebSocket and HTTP capabilities
+2. `namespace_example.php` - Demonstrates namespaces and rooms functionality
+3. `advanced_http_example.php` - Shows the enhanced HTTP Request and Response features

-## Basic Chat Application
+## Basic WebSocket and HTTP Example

-### Server Code
+The basic example demonstrates handling both WebSocket events and HTTP requests in a single controller:

 ```php
 <?php